cbfrance/christopherbfrance.com/source/2009-09-24-the-special-case-of-need-magazine.html.markdown

 But today buying articles about distant cultures is not about philanthropy.
 It's not even about being interested in other people.

-That is, this is not an issue of being kind, or being well-mannered and cultured, it is actually essential for survival now -- we must to understand these things, these Others. <a href="http://en.wikipedia.org/wiki/Homophily">Homophily</a> is not just a cultural phenomenon or academic observation -- this problem is <em>actually deadly</em>.
+That is, this is not an issue of being kind, or being well-mannered and cultured, it is actually essential for survival now &mdash; we must to understand these things, these Others. <a href="http://en.wikipedia.org/wiki/Homophily">Homophily</a> is not just a cultural phenomenon or academic observation &mdash; this problem is <em>actually deadly</em>.
 Just as previous generations were forced to adapt to environmental change and technological capacity.

 As usual, Ethan Zuckerman writes about this best: